Updated: May 25

 First, thoroughly clean the affected rooms (or offices, dormitories, etc) of clutter.
 The fact is that bed bugs love unmade beds and unwashed laundry, piles of paper and rarely-read books, neglected files and drawers, dusty carpets and drapes, and so on ̶ because it makes it easier for them to move around.

-Second, vacuum beds, carpets, chairs, office desks, drapes and window blinds, then throw away the vacuum bag.
-Don’t put it in trash container or a kitchen receptacle.
+Second, vacuum beds, carpets, chairs, office desks, drapes and window blinds.
+Be sure to throw away the vacuum bag, and don’t put it in your kitchen trash.
 Remember, bed bugs are tricky, devious little critters and they’ll stage an escape attempt.
 Instead, remove the vacuum bag from the building, placing it immediately in an external trash container.

-Third, wash all your sheets and bedding in the hottest water you can (at least 120 degrees Fahrenheit) and finish them in a hot dryer.
+Third, wash all your sheets and bedding in the hottest water you can (at least 120 degrees) and finish them in a hot dryer.
 If it can't be washed, dry clean it or put it in a hot dryer for 20 minutes.
-Tip: commercial dryers in laundromats reach very high temperatures and are especially good for pillows, bedspreads, and bulky items.
+Tip: Commercial dryers in laundromats reach very high temperatures and are especially good for pillows, bedspreads, and bulky items.

-Fourth, and probably most importantly, realize that steps #1, #2 and #3 above are only temporary measures, especially if you haven’t treated the infected rooms and areas with Sterifab.
-Vacuuming, cleaning, and washing will undoubtedly reduce and minimize a bed bug infestation, but don’t be lulled into thinking the bed bugs are gone.
-Chances are they aren’t ̶ until they undergo the “Sterifab Experience.”
+Fourth, and probably most importantly, realize that steps #1, #2 and #3 above are only temporary measures, especially if you haven’t treated the infected rooms and areas with an effective bed bug killer such as Sterifab.
+Vacuuming, cleaning, and washing will undoubtedly reduce and minimize a bed bug infestation, but don’t be lulled into thinking the bed bugs are gone unless you've used the right product.